Skip to main content

 Theming Demo

-A working demo of the theming described in my writeup of the okLCH color system I made.
+A working demo of the theming described in my writeup of the okLCH color system I created for the Unified Design Language project.
 While that design system doesn't use Tailwind, I've applied the same thinking to this site, so we end up with a pretty close approximation.

 You can play around below.
 The demo is scoped to its container, so it won't affect the rest of the page, but you can always change the whole site's theme in the header if you land on something you like.

-I guess Tailwind now converts oklch to okLab when compiling (as of v4.2 or so?), so inspected values may not match what's in the code.
+It seems LightningCSS (used by Tailwind) now converts oklch to okLab when compiled as of Tailwind ~v4.2, so inspected values may not match what's in the code.
 Shouldn't really matter though, since the two convert cleanly, but just FYI.

 <Theme>